dodona-edu/dolos/docs/guide/index.md

 > Maertens et. al. (2022) J. Computer Assisted Learning [doi:10.1111/jcal.12662](https://doi.org/10.1111/jcal.12662)

 [![Header of the article titled "Dolos: Language-agnostic plagiarism detection in source code"](/images/dolos-article.png)](https://doi.org/10.1111/jcal.12662)

+See our [publications page](/about/publications) for more articles published by Team Dodona.

 ## What's in a name?